-$$\sigma_0 = \frac{64 P_r \pi^3 L r^4}{P_t G_r G{ar} G{at} A \lambda^2}$$
+$$\sigma_0 = \frac{64P_r \pi^3 L r^4}{P_t G_r G{or} G{ot} A \lambda^2}$$

 Here, P_r is the received power for the pixel, L is the system loss, r is the range to the pixel, P_t is the transmit power, G_r is the receiver gain, G{ar} is the antenna gain of the pixel at receive time, G{at} is the antenna gain of the pixel at transmit time, A is the area of a nominal pixel projected onto the surface of a sphere, and λ is the wavelength of the RADAR signal.
 The normalized backscatter cross-section, σ_0 is a unitless quantity.
-As mentioned above an additional version of the σ_0 image is available that has been scaled to eliminate variation due to incidence angle.
+As mentioned above additional versions of the σ_0 image are available that have been scaled to eliminate variation due to incidence angle and biases due to thermal and quantization noise.
 The floating point primary images produced by JPL will be linear scale (not in dB) unitless backscatter values.
 The 8-bit (byte) images produced by USGS will contain backscatter values which have been converted to dB then scaled and offset so that the dynamic range of the data is 0 to 255.
 Scaling and offset coefficients are reported in the attached PDS label (header) of each BIDR file.